Miami vs. Virginia Tech prediction, odds: Week 13 college football picks from proven model

 The SportsLine Projection Model has revealed its Miami Hurricanes vs. Virginia Tech Hokies picks for Saturday's ACC matchup

 The 13th-ranked Miami Hurricanes will look to stay in the ACC and College Football Playoff race when they face the Virginia Tech Hokies on Saturday.
 Miami is coming off a 41-7 win over NC State last week, while Virginia Tech dropped a 34-14 decision at Florida State.
 The Hurricanes (8-2, 4-2 ACC), who are tied for fifth in the conference, are 1-1 on the road this year.
 The Hokies (3-7, 2-4 ACC), who are tied for 11th, are 2-4 on their home field.
-Virginia Tech just hired James Franklin as its next full-time head coach, but is being led by interim Philip Montgomery for the remained of this season.
+Miami is 6-4 against the spread this season, while Virginia Tech is just 2-8 ATS with one cover against an FBS foe.
+VT just hired James Franklin as its next head coach, but will be led by interim Philip Montgomery for the rest of this season.

 Kickoff from Lane Stadium in Blacksburg, Va., is at noon ET.
 The Hurricanes are 17.5-point favorites in the latest Miami vs. Virginia Tech odds, while the over/under for total points scored is 49.5.
 Before making any Virginia Tech vs. Miami picks, check out the college football predictions from the SportsLine Projection Model.